 - Successfully objecting for local residents to a proposed solar installation on a greenfield site in Chailey;

 - Obtaining retrospective Listed Building consent on a farmhouse in East Sussex;

-- Relocating a local rugby club to a new pitch in the same village.
+- Obtaining consents to relocate a local rugby club to a new pitch in the National Park.